• Home

 Loaf Pan

-A loaf pan is a rectangular pan that is used for baking bread and loaves.
+A loaf pan is a rectangular pan used for baking bread and loaves.
 If you like to bake, it’s a good idea to invest in one good loaf pan that you will have forever.

 Our favorite is Emile Henry’s ceramic pan.
 It’s made from Burgundian clay, which absorbs, distributes, and retains heat evenly, so bread and casseroles bake and brown to perfection.